Differences Between Alimony vs Spousal Support

 Spousal Support Is Evolving

-While only 3% of alimony recipients are men, 40% of today’s households feature a female breadwinner.
+While only 3% of California alimony calculator recipients are men, 40% of today’s households feature a female breadwinner.
 Though, anecdotal evidence and cultural attitudes play a role: judges are less likely to award spousal support to a man, but divorce attorneys also suggest men are less likely to ask for it.

-Recently, more women are asked by the courts to pay alimony to their former partners when the woman was the primary breadwinner in the relationship.
+Recently, more women are asked by the courts to pay California alimony to their former partners when the woman was the primary breadwinner in the relationship.